-Thanksgiving is the beginning of the winter holiday season, and many students look forward to the long weekend packed with of food, family, and friends.
+Thanksgiving is the beginning of the winter holiday season, and many students look forward to the long weekend packed with food, family, and friends.
 For some students, going home is not an option.
 This year marks the Wily Network’s third annual Thanksgiving celebration on November 18, bringing together students from across the Wily community for an evening of food and fun.
 In addition to the celebration, Wily also hosts a Thanksgiving lunch in Boston and connects Wily scholars to caring gift givers throughout the holiday season.

 If you find yourself staying on campus this Thanksgiving, here are a few ideas for things you can do to celebrate the holiday.

 Ways to spend your Thanksgiving time:

 - Celebrate “Friendsgiving”: See who else is planning to stay on campus over the weekend.
 You might be surprised by how many students stick around over the holidays.
 Try to organize a “friendsgiving” get-together for a dinner, lunch, or fall festivity.
 At the Wily Network, we host a group dinner each month at a different Boston restaurant and also organize Sunday activities for our Scholars.

 - Explore the city: Boston has so much to offer during the fall season, and there is always something happening in the city.
 Start planning your weekend by visiting Boston’s official events calendar.

 - Write thank-you notes: The value of a handwritten thank-you letter is often underestimated.
 Spend some time writing short notes or emails to those you care about.
 No need to write a lot, just make sure it’s personal.
 Friends, professors, and mentors will love receiving a personal note and truly appreciate it.
 Click here to learn more about writing a thoughtful thank-you note.